 Genuinely new situations are by definition unfamiliar.
-Sometimes we are quick to judge these unfamiliar states-of-being as confusion simply because they are new.
 In the business world, it takes confidence to admit to not knowing.
 But not knowing is the beginning of learning.

 Understanding our personal boundaries doesn’t mean limiting ourselves.
 In fact, quite the opposite is true.
 The French philosopher Michel Foucault believed that we need to transgress our boundaries in order to know what they are.

 If we don’t understand ourselves, we copy other people, then our desires are not our desires, but those we think we should have.
 Only by understanding our boundaries can we make informed decisions what is right for us as individuals.

 Events call for different responses.
 But effective responsiveness requires self-knowledge.
 And without that, it’s almost impossible to recognize the uniqueness of another human being.

 William James said something to the effect that risking ourselves from moment to moment is our state of aliveness.
 If we only pay attention to what we know—what we can make sense of—we will never embark on a journey into the unknown.